RocketChat/docs-old/3. Installing and Updating/2. Deployment Options/Google Compute Engine.md

-#Running on Google Compute Engine
+# Deploying Rocket.Chat on Google Compute Engine

 1. Create a compute instance with a linux image (i.e the default debian)
 2. SSH to the instance